 Writer/Director Natalia Provatas is a first generation Los Angeles native of Puerto Greekan descent.
 Growing up, Natalia was drawn to writing as a way to share her journey of trying to fit into the world at large as a mixed-race American.

-Last year, her personal essay"What It’s Really Like Inside the Elite Conference for Health Bros” for Refinery 29 was voted one of Apple News’ “Weekly Must Reads.”
-Additional published work can be found on Dame Magazine, Creator Magazine, The Gloss, and Manifest Justice.
-She was also project manager for On the Inside, the largest art collection of currently incarcerated LGBTQ prisoners that opened at Abron's Art Center in NYC last fall, and will be coming to The Craft and Folk Art Museum in Los Angeles summer of 2019.
+She is a published personal essayist, and her work often reflects how she grew up: looking at the funny-side of dark stuff.
+Her personal essay"What It’s Really Like Inside the Elite Conference for Health Bros” for Refinery 29 was voted one of Apple News’ “Weekly Must Reads.”
+Additional published work can be found in Real Simple Magazine, Dame Magazine, and Wework’s Creator Magazine.
+She is project manager for On the Inside, the largest art collection of currently incarcerated LGBTQ+ prisoners that opened at Abron's Art Center in NYC in 2016 and at The Craft Contemporary Museum in Los Angeles in 2019.

-She currently resides in Silverlake with her fluffy dog, Norman.
-Both dance for treats.
+She currently lives In Eagle Rock with her dog Norman, both dance for treats.